CloudifySource/cloudify-recipes/services/mongodb/mongos/README.md

 Synopsis
 --------

-This folder contains a service recipe for Mongos (Router) 7.0.23.
+This folder contains a service recipe for Mongos (Router).

 Its default port is 30001, but it can be modified in the mongos-service.properties.